bbi-lab/bbi-sci/README.md

 ##### *nextflow.config* file

 The *nextflow.config* file defines processing values such as the required modules, memory, and number of CPUs for each processing stage, which do not change typically from run-to-run.
 The file can be left in the bbi-\* installation directory where Nextflow searches for it automatically when the pipeline starts up.
-The supplied *nextflow.config* file has two profiles: the default profile, called *standard*, defines modules used by the pipeline on CentOS 7 systems in the UW Genome Sciences cluster, and the *ubuntu_22_04* profile, which defines modules used by the pipeline on Ubuntu 22.04 systems in the UW Genome Sciences cluster.
-In order to run the pipelines with the *ubuntu_22_04* profile, add the command line parameter `-profile ubuntu_22_04` to the nextflow run command, for example
+The supplied *nextflow.config* file has two profiles: the default profile, called *standard*, defines modules used by the pipeline on Ubuntu 22.04 systems in the UW Genome Sciences cluster, and the *centos7* profile, which defines modules used by the pipeline on CentOS 7 systems in the UW Genome Sciences cluster.
+In order to run the pipelines with the *centos7* profile, add the command line parameter `-profile centos7` to the nextflow run command, for example

 ```
-nextflow run bbi-dmux -profile ubuntu_22_04 -c experiment.config
+nextflow run bbi-dmux -profile centos7 -c experiment.config
 ```

 This *nextflow.config* file has comments that give additional information.